 In 1893, there was a serious accident caused by human mistake, resulting in the derailment of one of the vehicles, which slid down the slope almost until the beginning of the lower deck of D. Luis I bridge.
 Even though the accident didn’t cause deaths, the City Hall of Porto suspended its use.
 Guindais’ funicular was only rehabilitated under Porto 2001 – European Capital of Culture.

 What most people don’t know is that there was another disaster, also in Guindais but before the construction of the elevator, which caused several deaths.

 On January 27th, 1879, a huge rock collapsed.
 On the top of the rock there was a house which, due to the imminent danger, was already being demolished under the rules of the City Hall of Porto.
 Unfortunately, the demolition work was not finished; the soil turned itself into dust, destroying not only the house but three adjacent buildings, and carrying with it the lives of 4 or 5 people.

-Fortunately, today all safety conditions are in place so that we can fully enjoy the ride on Guindais’ funicular.
+Fortunately, today all safety conditions are in place so that we can fully enjoy a ride on Guindais elevator in Porto.
 Let’s go! 🙂